Research output per year

 Professor of Social History since 2020, I joined LSBU in 1998 as Lecturer in History in the School of Law and Social Sciences (LSS).
 I was awarded a BA (Hons.)
 History and Politics Degree in 1988 and an MA Modern Irish History in 1989 from University College Dublin, followed by a PhD in Social History from the University of Warwick in 1996.
-From 2015 to 2022 I was Director of Research for LSS.
-I teach across Criminology, Politics and Sociology Degrees at LSBU and currently supervise six MPhil/PhD/Post-Doctoral students.
+From 2015 to 2022 I was Director of Research and Unit of Assessment Lead (REF2021) for LSS.
+I teach across Criminology, Politics, International Relations and Sociology Degrees at LSBU and currently supervise eight PhD/EdD/Post-Doctoral students.
 I am a trustee/council member of the Royal Historical Society.

 Research: